littleosbook/littleosbook/getting_to_c.md

 # Getting to C

-Now that you've managed to boot your operating system, it's time to think about the language we're currently using, assembler.
-Assembly is very good interacting with CPU and have maximum control over every aspect of the code.
-However, at least for the authors, C is a much more convenient language to write in.
+Now that you've managed to boot your operating system, it's time to think about the language we're currently using, assembly.
+Assembly is very good for interacting with the CPU and enables maximum control over every aspect of the code.
+However, at least for the authors, C is a much more convenient language to use.
 Therefore, we would like to use C as much as possible and only assembler where it make sense.

-## Setting up a stack
+## Setting Up a Stack
 Before we can program in C, we need a stack.
-This is because we can _not_ guarantee that a C program does _not_ makes use of the stack, the same we can in assembly.
-Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory (remember that the stack grows towards lower addresses).
+This is because we can _not_ guarantee that a C program does _not_ make use of a stack.
+Setting up a stack is not harder than to make the `esp` register point to the end of an area of free memory that is correctly aligned (remember that the stack grows towards lower addresses).

 We could make `esp` just point to some area in memory, since so far, the only thing in the memory is GRUB, BIOS, the OS kernel and some memory-mapped I/O.